navipartner/docs/content/en/docs/restaurant/how-to/fast_food/index.md

 1. Log into the POS
 2. If there are multiple options available, select the fast-food restaurant from the restaurant list.
    Typically, fast-food restaurants consist of two stations - one for the kitchen, and the other one for packing.
 But the available options will depend on your setup in Business Central.
+For example, you can set up the burger, fryer and dessert preparation areas as separate kitchen stations.
+In this case, every individual kitchen station will be tasked with preparing orders that fit their description.
 3. Place an order by selecting an item such as **Cheeseburger** from the menu.
    The **Select Options** window is displayed.
 4. Select any item addons the customer may wish to add to their order, like extra cheese.
 Optionally, you can remove one of the ingredients included in the order by default, e.g. remove the onion.